 As part of the competition, in the second quarter of 2012 "unlimited" communications packages were offered for the first time.
-In these packages, the subscriber pays fixed usage fees and is entitled to make unlimited use of the services.
-These packages are the principal packages currently being offered on the cellular market, alongside the basic packages which include low usage fees, if any, allowing customers to use the services up to a certain amount, and beyond this limit they are charged according to their excess consumption.
-The new packages have intensified the trend of buying a "SIM Only" package - i.e. a communications package that does not include buying a handset.
-Pelephone expects sales of terminal equipment to decline even further .
+In these packages, the subscriber pays fixed usage fees and is entitled to make unlimited use of the services according to the terms of the plan.
+These packages are the main packages currently being offered on the cellular market, alongside the basic packages which include low usage fees, if any, allowing customers to use the services up to a certain amount, and beyond this limit they are charged according to their excess usage.
+The more intense competition has led to a trend of buying a "SIM Only" package - i.e. a communications package that does not include buying a handset.

-This more intense competition has led to a higher churn rate and significantly lower prices for communications packages for thousands of subscribers.
-The ARPU data and churn rate for the second quarter of 2012, reflect the trends described above to some extent.
+This more intense competition has led to a higher churn rate and significantly lower prices for communications packages for hundreds of thousands of subscribers.